TaleLearnCode/WhatsNewForCSharpDevelopers/Demos/Scripts/03-CSharp10Part1.md

 ### Constant interpolated strings

 in C# 10, `const` string may be initialized using string interpolation if all the placeholders are themselves constant strings.
-String interpolation can create more readable constanst strings as yuou build constant string used in your application.
+String interpolation can create more readable constants strings as you build constant string used in your application.

 ~**File:** ReferenceTypes.Repository — CountryRepository.cs~